nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 Our VM functions like this:
 - We load the program into the main memory;
 - In the `RPC` register, we keep the current instruction that we need to execute;
-- We obtain the *Operation Code* (first 4 bits) from the instruction, and based on that, we *decode* the rest of the parameters.;
+- We obtain the *Operation Code* (first 4 bits) from the instruction and based on that, we *decode* the rest of the parameters.;
 - We execute the method associated with the given instruction;
 - We increment `RPC` and we continue with the next instruction;